adubredu/godsacstar/README.md

 # GODSAC*
-This project repository contains code for PoseDSAC, an integrated system for pose estimation from RGB images.
+This project repository contains code for GODSAC\*, an integrated system for pose estimation from RGB images.